spectrocloud/librarium/docs/docs-content/vertex/system-management/registry-override.md

    :::warning

    Do not change the `kind`, `metadata` and `type` fields in the YAML file.
-The values provided in the placeholder configuration are required to override the image registry configuration for the PCG cluster.
+The values provided in the placeholder configuration are required to override the image registry configuration for the VerteX cluster.

    :::